wonjongchoi/Gamsung/README.md

+# Gamsung Diary

-# The new Diary app that you need
+The new Diary app that you need.